 Study in INDONESIA with YES Abroad!

-The Republic of Indonesia is comprised of over 17,000 islands, hundreds of ethnic groups, and is the fourth most populated nation in the world.
-Despite having the largest population of Muslims, there is still a prominent Christian, Buddhist and Hindu culture.
-After years of Japanese occupation and subsequent occupation from the Netherlands, Indonesia declared independence in 1945.
-Today, it is populated by a diverse yet harmonious number of ethnic groups, mainly Javanese, Sundanese, Maduranese, and Minangkabau, speaking languages ranging from its official language of Bahasa Indonesia, to English, Javanese, and other local languages.
+Indonesia, known officially as The Republic of Indonesia is comprised of over 17,000 islands and hundreds of ethnic groups, and is the fourth most populated nation in the world.
+Despite having the largest population of Muslims in the world, there are still prominent Christian, Buddhist, and Hindu cultures.
+Indonesia declared its independence after Dutch and Japanese rule in 1945.
+Today, it is populated by a diverse yet harmonious number of ethnic groups, mainly Javanese, Sundanese, Maduranese, and Minangkabau.
+The languages spoken in Indonesia range from the official language of Bahasa Indonesia, to English, Javanese, Sundanese, and other local languages.
 Indonesia has a tropically hot and humid climate that is often more moderate in its highlands.

 Learn more about being a YES Abroad student in Indonesia:

-Students will attend public school.
+Students will attend public school, where the average class size is 40 students.
 The primary language of instruction will be Bahasa Indonesia.
 School typically runs Monday to Saturday, and uniforms are customary.
 Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as music, dance, scouting, and Youth Red Cross.

 The United States enjoys good relations with Indonesia.
-Indonesia is an active member in organizations such as the ASEAN, APEC, NAM, and G-20.
+Indonesia is an active member in organizations such as the ASEAN, APEC, the NAM, and the G-20.

 For more information, visit the CIA World Factbook.